Haute cuisine in Spain

 Cuisine as an artistic creation to delight the senses –this is the way gastronomy is seen in Spain.
 A range of five-star culinary attractions offering a world of tastes, presentation, aroma, textures, colour...
 Dishes by chefs such as Adrià, Arzak, Berasategui, Ruscalleda, Santamaría, Subijana and Roca have placed Spain at the forefront of international haute cuisine.

 The new Spanish chefs are artists in the kitchen, as is amply manifested by their enormous international renown.
-Ferrán Adrià's flagship "El Bulli" was voted the best restaurant in the world a total of five times by the prestigious "Restaurant Magazine", and today there are three restaurants in the top ten ("El Celler de Can Roca" -1st- "Mugaritz" -4th- and "Arzak" -8th-) and as many as seven restaurants have been awarded the maximum rating by the influential Michelin Guide.
+Ferrán Adrià's flagship "El Bulli" was voted the best restaurant in the world a total of five times by the prestigious "Restaurant Magazine", and today there are three restaurants in the top ten ("El Celler de Can Roca" -2nd- "Mugaritz" -3rd- and "Arzak" -8th-) and as many as seven restaurants have been awarded the maximum rating by the influential Michelin Guide.
 The hallmark of the work of these new culinary artists is its originality and innovation, combining the traditional Mediterranean cuisine with original and creative ideas.
 The importance of this new cuisine in Spanish culture is such that the chef José Andrés was awarded the Spanish Order of Arts and Letters in 2010.
 International prestige There are many restaurants in Spain which have been distinguished for their outstanding quality and creativity.
 Throughout the country there are around 150 Michelin-starred establishments, seven of which have been awarded the maximum distinction: one in the Region of Valencia, two in Catalonia, and four in the Basque Country.